send4t/polkassembly_RSS/README.md

 ## Overview

 A helper tool for small DAOs to vote on proposals.
-This tool automates the process of fetching referendum data from Polkassembly, managing voting workflows in Notion, and executing batch votes through Mimir.
+This tool automates the process of fetching referendum data from Polkassembly, managing voting workflows in a SQLite database, and executing batch votes through Mimir.

 The tool provides:
 - Automated referendum data synchronization from Polkassembly API
-- Notion database integration for proposal management and voting workflows
+- SQLite database for proposal management and voting workflows
 - Batch voting execution through Mimir multisig integration
 - Rate limiting and error handling for external API calls
 - Comprehensive logging and monitoring